LlaneroHiboreo/nextflow_pharmacogenomics/README.md

 ![Pipeline Structure](./assets/pcgx.png)

 ## Overview
 This document describes the usage of a Nextflow workflow designed for running pharmacogenomics analysis.
-This workflow is configured to be run with Singularity containers, ensuring reproducibility across different computing environments.
+This workflow is configured to be run with Docker or Singularity containers, ensuring reproducibility across different computing environments.

 ## Prerequisites
 - Nextflow >=22.10.1
 - Singularity
+- Docker

 ## Installation
 Clone this repository: